Lecture 4: Git, GitHub, and Version Control

 Last step is to commit the changes using the git commit command.

-# basic commit command
+# basic commit command with commit Message

 git commit -m "Commit Message"